Updated April 24, 2014.

-With several promotions occurring in FIFA 14 Ultimate Team at this time of year, it’s especially important to keep your account safe.
+With several promotions occurring in FIFA 14 Ultimate Team at this time of year, it’s especially important to keep your login information safe.

 This article will help you keep your FIFA Ultimate Team safer, and avoid falling for some of the scams cheaters use to steal information and compromise accounts.